semanticThemes:

 Beyond the Quick Formula

 For deals worth pursuing, build a complete pro forma with every income line and expense line itemized.
-The same discipline applies whether you are flipping or holding — How to Analyze a Rental Property: Cash Flow & Due Diligence so you can evaluate both exit strategies.
+The same discipline applies whether you are flipping or holding β learn how to analyze a rental property so you can evaluate both exit strategies.
 Account for actual closing costs based on your market, realistic timelines based on your contractor relationships, and specific holding costs based on your financing.

 The 70% rule gets you to the right ballpark.
 Detailed analysis tells you whether to swing.